 - Theft: Regardless of where you live in the U.S., theft is something that homeowners, especially those in urban areas, should be aware of and ward against.
 Strong window and door locks and other security measures can help protect your home and reduce the risk of filing a theft claim.

 Home insurance coverage options in Colorado

 - Musical instrument coverage: Colorado is known for a few of its music scenes, such as in Denver and Red Rocks.
 Colorado homeowners who also take an interest in music may find it helpful to add increased coverage for their musical instruments.
-Many insurers, like Allstate and Nationwide, offer this optional coverage.
+Many property insurers, including Allstate and Nationwide, offer this optional coverage.

 Frequently asked questions

 What is the cheapest homeowners insurance in Colorado?

 The cheapest homeowners insurance for you will depend on a number of factors, including the value of your home, the area in which you live, your claims history, your credit-based insurance score, the coverages and deductibles you choose and what discounts you qualify for, according to the Triple-I.